 As the constellation Taurus climbs upward throughout the evening hours, the North Taurid shower will produce more meteors.
 Regardless of time zone, Taurus reaches its high point for the night shortly after midnight, and it’s usually in the wee hours after midnight that the North Taurids produces the greatest number of meteors.
 Moreover, the moon will have set – or at least be close to setting – at the Taurids’ finest hour.

-In a dark sky, you might see as many as 10 meteors per hour.
+In a dark sky, you might see as many as 5 to 10 meteors per hour.
 Between midnight and dawn on Monday, November 11, and Tuesday, November 12 should feature a decent sprinkling of North Taurid meteors.
 Although forecasters are giving the nod to Tuesday, you may see about the same number of meteors after midnight tonight (Monday, November 11).

 You don’t have to locate the constellation Taurus to watch the North Taurid meteors.
 These meteors fly through the starry sky in many different directions.
 But if you trace the paths of the North Taurid meteors backward, they appear to radiate from the constellation Taurus the Bull.
 Simply sprawl out on a reclining lawn chair under a dark, open sky and look upward.